sighingnow/sighingnow.github.io/_posts/coq/2016-01-27-proof_by_contradiction.md

 Proof by Contradiction looks very similar to the $\neg$ introduction rule.
 Indeed, in ordinary mathematical contexts, it's usually better to move negation inside instead of applying $\neg$ introduction.

-Proof by Contradiction sometimes looks se inviting.
+Proof by Contradiction sometimes looks so inviting.
 However, many times it must be considered poisoned. **Proof by Contradiction should be considered as the last way out.**